friendly-bits/shell-scheduler/EXAMPLE-HAGEZI-FETCH.md

 }

-# Scheduler termination callback - SCHED_FINALIZE_CB
+# Scheduler completion callback - SCHED_FINALIZE_CB
 #
 # wget PIDs are discovered via `pgrep -P` and signalled directly,
 #   since sending the kill signal to the shell process which invoked wget